 - Stamm, Marcello, 1995.
 “Das Program des methodologischen Monismus; Subjekttheoretische und methologische Aspekte der Elementarphilosophie K. L. Reinholds,” Neue Hefte für Philosophie, 35: 18–31.

 - Stolz, Violetta, Marion Heinz, and Martin Bondeli (eds.), 2012.
 Wille, Willkür, Freiheit: Reinhold’s Freiheitskonzeption im Kontext der Philosophie des 18.
-Jahrhunderts, Berlin: de Gruter.
+Jahrhunderts, Berlin/Boston: de Gruter.

 - Stolzenberg, Jürgen, 2003. “‘Geschichte des Selbstbewußtseins.’
 Reinhold–Fichte–Schelling,” Internationales Jahrbuch des Deutschen Idealismus/International Yearbook of German Idealism (Konzepte der Rationalität/Concepts of Rationality), Karl Ameriks and Jürgen Stolzenberg (eds.)
 Berlin: de Gruyter, pp. 93–113.

 - Teichner, Wilhelm, 1976.
 Rekonstruktion oder Reproduktion des Grundes.
 Die Begründung der Philosophie als Wissenschaft durch Kant und Reinhold , Bonn: Bouvier.